gipi/blog/_posts/2018-10-28-processor-arithmetics.md

-Our discussion is about how processors consume numbers but obvioulsy you usually write code in some high-level language like ``C`` and this presents with the problem of how the variable we declare in the code are implemented with the assembly language by the compiler and how the different operations between variables interact with each other (taking into consideration also that generally you have variables of different size and "signess").
+Our discussion is about how processors consume numbers but obvioulsy you usually write code in some high-level language like ``C`` and this presents with the problem of how the variables we declare in the code are "translated" into assembly language by the compiler and how the different operations between variables interact with each other (taking into consideration also that generally you have variables of different size and "signess").